Accessibility Statement for Central London Community Healthcare NHS Trust

 Our communications team has received training to ensure that they understand the new accessibility regulations and what is required of them.

-We will work with our third-party CMS supplier to understand whether further improvements or fixes can be made before April 2021.
+We continue to work with our third-party CMS supplier to understand whether further improvements or fixes can be made.

 Preparation of this accessibility statement